 You can only message people who are following you.
 If you’d like to message this person, simply join our Recruiter Pro Plan.

-My name is Joshua Spencer and i'm a designer.
+My name is Joshua Spencer and I'm a designer that can also code.
 Born and bred on the Essex coastline I grew up on a steady stream of lego and Star Wars marathons.
 I grew up around a Father who was a hardcore backend coder and who taught me everything I know today from coding, design, management and the development process.
 At the age of 18, I moved from my small island community to the big city of London to study a degree in Design at Goldsmiths College, University of London.
 As a student of Goldsmiths I undertook projects both inside and outside university that have developed my understanding and methods on how to conceptualise my ideas into tangible designs.
-Not only has my Father and Goldsmiths taught me but I also self taught myself how to code and how to design brands to user interactions and experiences.Locked Pro Plan feature
+During the time on campus time I was scouted by the design team at News Corp.
+Where today, I work for the Times of London, developing exciting products that can bring news and world affairs to the future generations.Locked Pro Plan feature

 In 2016, myself and a group of other design students from Goldsmiths College, University of London embarked on re designing what is a mental therapy session.
 Not only was we given a fantastic brief but also given the chance to redefine a new strategy for Mind UK, the UK's most respected mental health charity.
 Working with Mind UK, we developed new design tools to destigmatise and normalise the idea of taking therapy sessions.

 Early on in 2016, I was contacted by a member of Frontline Strategies to design a brand.
 The brand was for a potential congressional candidate in the upcoming United States Congressional Election.
-The candidate was known as 'GG Galloway'.
 I worked as a designer and strategist in the early footsteps of the campaign.
 I developed a possible brand for the race and set out an outline on how the campaign should approach voters in key red districts but most importantly how to approach voters in blue districts.

 Earned a double distinction star diploma.